 Germany

-Finally, you also have the right to lodge a complaint with the competent data protection supervisory authority (Article 77 DS-GVO).
-The supervisory authority responsible for us is:
+You also have the right to lodge a complaint with a data protection supervisory authority (Article 77 GDPR).
+Responsible for us is:

 The State Commissioner for Data Protection of North Rhine-Westphalia